EvanYangYF/UAMS-University-Activity-Management-System-/README.md

 2. Enter your email and password.
 3. Click "Login" to access the system.

-#### View Activities
+#### Personal Information
-Students can view all available activities:
+Students can view and edit their personal information:
-1. After logging in, go to the "Activities" section.
-2. Browse the list of activities to find ones that interest you.

-#### Enroll in Activities
-Students can enroll in activities by:
-1. Selecting an activity from the list.
-2. Clicking "Enroll" to join the activity.
+1. Click on "Personal Information" in the Workbench.
+2. View or edit your details as necessary.
+3. Save any changes made.

+**Additional Features**:
+- **Auto-Login and Remember Password**: Students can enable or disable auto-login and remember password features by clicking the corresponding checkboxes and then clicking the "OK" button.
+- **Change Password**: Click the "ChangePassword" button to open a window for changing your password.
+Follow the prompts and click "Change" to update your password.

-#### View Attendance
+#### Search Activity
-Students can view their attendance records:
+Students can search for activities:
-1. Navigate to the "Attendance" section.
+1. Click on "Search Activity" in the Workbench to open the Search Activity window.
-2. View the list of activities and attendance status.
+2. View activities in the top table, which supports pagination and real-time updates.
+3. Enter the ActivityID in the textbox at the bottom and click the button to enroll in an activity.
+4. Click on a record in the top table to view detailed activity information.

+#### My Activity
+Students can view their enrolled activities:
+1. Click on "My Activity" in the Workbench to open the My Activity window.
+2. View enrolled activities in the top table, which supports real-time updates.
+3. Enter the ActivityID in the textbox at the bottom and click the button to withdraw from an activity.
+4. Click on a record in the top table to view detailed information, including attendance status.

-#### Generate Reports
+#### Personal Summary
-Students can generate personal activity reports:
+Students can view a summary of their activity participation:
-1. Go to the "Reports" section.
+1. Click on "Personal Summary" in the Workbench to open the Personal Summary window.
+2. View your activity summary in the top table, including status and attendance.
-2. Click "Generate Report" to create a report of your activity participation.
+3. Click the "Print" button to generate a PDF report of your total activity participation and duration.

 ### Professors

+#### Login (Professor)
+Professors can log in to their accounts as follows:
+1. Navigate to the login page.
+2. Enter your email and password.
+3. Click "Login" to access the system.

+#### Personal Information (Professor)
+Professors can view and edit their personal information:
+1. Click on "Personal Information" in the Workbench.
+2. View or edit your details as necessary.
+3. Save any changes made.

+**Additional Features**:
+- **Auto-Login and Remember Password**: Professors can enable or disable auto-login and remember password features by clicking the corresponding checkboxes and then clicking the "OK" button.
+- **Change Password**: Click the "ChangePassword" button to open a window for changing your password.
+Follow the prompts and click "Change" to update your password.

-#### Create Activities
+#### Activity Release
-Professors can create new activities by:
+Professors can create new activities:
-1. Navigating to the "Activities" section.
-2. Clicking "Create Activity."
+1. Click on "Activity Release" in the Workbench.
-3. Filling in the activity details (name, description, type, time, etc.).
+2. Fill in the activity details (name, description, type, time, etc.).
-4. Clicking "Save" to create the activity.
+3. Click "Save" to create the activity.

-#### Edit Activities
+#### Activity Manage
-Professors can edit existing activities:
+Professors can manage existing activities:
-1. Go to the "Activities" section.
+1. Click on "Activity Manage" in the Workbench.
-2. Select the activity you want to edit.
+2. Select the activity you want to edit or delete.
 3. Click "Edit," update the activity details, and click "Save."

-#### Delete Activities
-Professors can delete activities by:
-1. Navigating to the "Activities" section.
-2. Selecting the activity to be deleted.
-3. Clicking "Delete" and confirming the deletion.
+4. Click "Delete" and confirm the deletion.

-#### View Participants
-Professors can view participants of their activities:
-1. Go to the "Participants" section.
-2. Select the activity to view the list of participants.
+**Additional Features**:
+- **View Participants**: Click on a record in the top table to view all participants of the selected activity.
+- **Update Attendance**: Double-click a participant's record to update their attendance status.
+- **Delete Activity**: Enter the ActivityID in the textbox at the bottom and click the button to delete the activity.

-#### Track Attendance
+#### Activity Report
-Professors can track attendance for activities:
+Professors can generate reports for their activities:
-1. Navigate to the "Attendance" section.
+1. Click on "Activity Report" in the Workbench.
-2. Select the activity and mark attendance for participants.
+2. Select the activity for which you want to generate a report.

-#### Generate Reports (Professor)
-Professors can generate activity reports:
-1. Go to the "Reports" section.
-2. Select the activity and click "Generate Report" to create an attendance and enrollment report.
+3. Click "Generate Report" to create a PDF report of attendance and participation rates.

 ### Managers

+#### Login (Manager)
+Managers can log in to their accounts as follows:
+1. Navigate to the login page.
+2. Enter your email and password.
+3. Click "Login" to access the system.

 #### Manage Users
 Managers can manage user accounts:
-1. Navigate to the "User Management" section.
+1. Click on "tb_User" in the Workbench.
 2. View, add, edit, or delete user accounts as needed.

 #### Manage Activities
-Managers can oversee all activities:
+Managers can manage all activities:
-1. Go to the "Activity Management" section.
+1. Click on "tb_Activity" in the Workbench.
 2. View, create, edit, or delete activities.

-#### Manage Participants
+#### Manage Student Activities
-Managers can manage participants in activities:
+Managers can manage student activities:
-1. Navigate to the "Participant Management" section.
+1. Click on "tb_StuActivity" in the Workbench.
-2. Add, edit, or remove participants from activities.
+2. View, add, edit, or delete student activity records.

-#### View and Edit Attendance
-Managers can view and edit attendance records:
-1. Go to the "Attendance" section.
-2. Select an activity and edit attendance records as necessary.

-#### Generate Reports (Manager)
-Managers can generate comprehensive reports:
-1. Navigate to the "Reports" section.
-2. Select the desired report type (user activity, attendance, etc.).
-3. Click "Generate Report" to create and view the report.